Get started

 Install the monday code quickstart app from Github: @mondaycom/welcome-apps

-• Create a new app or open an existing one
+1. Create a new app or open an existing one.

 You can see these steps in the video below:

-To use monday code, you'll need to install the monday apps CLI (command line interface) and the SDK (software development kit).
+To use monday code, you'll need to install the monday apps CLI (command line interface) and either the JavaScript or Python SDK.

 1. You can install the CLI globally through npm by running npm install -g @mondaycom/apps-cli.